When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 Problem Solved: Internal Link Analysis at Scale

-As you’ve seen, there’s a lot to consider when taking into account discrepancies with internal links.
+As you’ve seen, there’s a lot to consider when resolving internal linking mistakes.
 This is where SEO technology comes in.

 Our Internal Link Analysis functionality, for example, assists with finding stops in your crawl pattern by identifying areas that contain nofollow, noindex, robots.txt or canonical to another page.